AtchogloDev/controllette/README.md

 on bash.

 # Remarks
-Creates if necessary a .gitignore file and adds its original name and ".gitignore" to it.
-This implementation can be removed.
+Creates if necessary a .gitignore file and adds its original name and ".gitignore" to it to prevent the source code and .gitignore from being sent to the repository.